Biography

 The short version:

 Holly Black is the #1 New York Times bestselling author of fantasy novels, including the Novels of Elfhame, THE COLDEST GIRL IN COLDTOWN, the Spiderwick Chronicles, and her adult debut, BOOK OF NIGHT.
 She has been a finalist for an Eisner Award and the Lodestar Award, and the recipient of the Mythopoeic Award, a Nebula, and a Newbery Honor.
-Her books have been translated into 32 languages worldwide and adapted for film.
+Her books have been translated into 32 languages worldwide and adapted for film and television.
 She currently lives in New England with her husband and son in a house with a secret library.

 Holly Black